 This Library assignment guide will help you find books, academic monographs, peer reviewed journal articles, newspapers and other primary source material for topics related to your research essay.

 Final Paper: Students are required to write a research paper that covers topics and themes from the course readings.
-Papers should be 8-10 pages double-spaced and must include reference to the course text, and 5 peer-reviewed journal articles.
-Paper topics must be situated in Canadian context and fall between the 1700s-1960s.
+Papers should be 6-8 FULL pages double-spaced and must include reference to one of the articles in the course text (Crime and Deviance in Canada), and four additional peer-reviewed journal articles.

 The Final Paper requires inclusion of the following sources (at a minimum)